-- 1. compliance with the supervision plan approved by the Board - 2. compliance with the Board's registration standard for continuing professional development - 3. ensuring that your supervisor/s provide regular reports to the Board regarding your work performance as described in the Board's guidelines for supervision of international medical graduates - 4. performing satisfactorily in the position for which you were registered to practise - 5. restricting your practice to the Board approved position/s, and - 6. working towards meeting the requirements for general or specialist registration if you intend to apply for more than three renewals of registration.
+- 2. meeting the requirements in the training plan approved by the Board - 3. compliance with the Board's registration standard for continuing professional development - 4. ensuring that your supervisor/s provide regular reports to the Board regarding your work performance as described in the Board's guidelines for supervision of international medical graduates - 5. performing satisfactorily in the position for which you were registered to practise - 6. restricting your practice to the Board approved position/s, and - 7. working towards meeting the requirements for general or specialist registration if you intend to apply for more than three renewals of registration.

-If you do not maintain your employment in the Board approved position for which limited registration for area of need was granted, you are unable to comply with the requirements on your practice and therefore cannot practise medicine until registration is granted for a new position.
+If you do not maintain your employment in the Board approved position for which limited registration for postgraduate training or supervised practice was granted, you are unable to comply with the requirements on your practice and therefore cannot practise medicine until registration is granted for a new position.